Katie Crown

 Katherine Crown (born April 9, 1985) is a Canadian voice actress and television writer best known for providing the voice of Izzy on the Fresh TV reality comedy series Total Drama (2007–13), a role she reprised on Total DramaRama (2018–23), and Tulip in the comedy film Storks (2016), the latter of which earned her a nomination for the Annie Award for Outstanding Achievement for Voice Acting in a Feature Production.

 Crown is also known for voicing Fin McCloud on the Fresh TV teen comedy series Stoked (2009–13), Mary Wendle and Melanie Baker on the Cartoon Network adventure comedy series Clarence (2014–18), and Ivy Sundew on the Disney Channel adventure fantasy comedy series Amphibia (2019–22).
-She voiced Harley on the Fox sitcom series Bob's Burgers (2014–present) for seasons 4-10 (Ashley Nicole Black has voiced Harley since The Bob's Burgers Movie in 2022), and has been a member of the show’s writing staff since 2019.
+She voiced Harley on the Fox sitcom series Bob's Burgers (2014–present) for seasons 4–10 (Ashley Nicole Black has voiced Harley since The Bob's Burgers Movie in 2022), and has been a member of the show’s writing staff since 2019.

 Early life

-Crown was born in Oakville, Ontario to Carol (née Figg) and David Crown.
+Crown was born on April 9, 1985 in Oakville, Ontario to Carol (née Figg) and David Crown.